stran1023/KumoChat/README.md

 - **Access Control**:
   - Role-based access control (User, Leader, Admin)

+## You can see the results in the report folder: images included already!
+or scroll down to run it on your local machine.

 ## Getting Started

 To run KumoChat locally, follow these steps: